ahsann455/AI-Fake-News-Detector/README.md

 Once the model has been evaluated, it can be employed to predict the category of new, unseen articles.

 ## Project Startup:
--- Clone the repository.
+-- Clone the repository. <br>
--- Launch the command prompt in the designated directory.
+-- Launch the command prompt in the designated directory. <br>
--- Execute pip install -r requirements.txt.
+-- Execute pip install -r requirements.txt. <br>

--- Run Fake_News_Detector.py and navigate to http://127.0.0.1:5000/.
+-- Run Fake_News_Detector.py and navigate to http://127.0.0.1:5000/. <br>

 ## Legal Disclaimer:
 Predictions made by the model may occasionally be imprecise, and the repository's owner does not guarantee their accuracy, particularly when applied to the most recent news developments.